 In so many ways, Jesus brings us “abundant life” as we age, but certainly by His living Word in the Sacred Scriptures, by His Sacraments, especially the Eucharist, and by the people He sends into our lives, living icons of His goodness to us.

 Old age is the summit of life.
 It is the ultimate crown of life.
 It is a gift from God.
 Pope Francis said old age is not a disease, it’s a privilege.

 I love the example of Pope Benedict XVI, who chooses to spend the final days of his life in prayer and union with God.
 What an example for all of us.

-Pope Francis reminds everyone of Olivier Clément, an author in the Orthodox faith, said, “A civilization that has no place for prayer is a civilization in which old age has lost all meaning.
+Pope Francis reminds everyone of Olivier Clément, an author in the Orthodox faith, who said, “A civilization that has no place for prayer is a civilization in which old age has lost all meaning.
 And this is terrifying.
-For above all, we need old people who pray; prayer is the purpose of old age” (General Audience, March 11, 2015, The family – 7.
+For, above all, we need old people who pray; prayer is the purpose of old age” (General Audience, March 11, 2015, The family – 7.
 The grandparents).

 God uses everything, including our weaknesses and limitations, if we surrender to His will, even if we face a new loss.
 Everything belongs to God.

 Old age brings with it a certain serenity.
-The ups and downs of earlier life are lessened, it seems.
-Our experience graces us with steadiness—serenity is not a flashy virtue, but a delight nonetheless.
+It seems the ups and downs of earlier life are lessened.
+Our experience graces us with steadiness—serenity is not a flashy virtue but a delight nonetheless.